robin-schneider/CICY/README.md

 ## Changelog

-v0.05 - added decoder, some more bugfixes.
+v0.5 - Added non generic maps for higher Leray maps.
+Such maps
+		occur for K >= 2 and when there are line bundles with 0-charges.
+		New code now has significant worse performance but should lead to consistent results.
+Currently SpaSM is disabled for such maps.
+		Added some functions for finding enhancement diagrams and Kollars.

-v0.04 - cleaned up some code, fixed bug with semipositive line bundles.
+v0.4 - cleaned up some code, fixed bug with semipositive line bundles.

-v0.03 - Some bug fixes, more numpy
+v0.3 - Some bug fixes, more numpy

-v0.02 - Major overhaul.
+v0.2 - Major overhaul.
 Bug fixes, more numpy,
         some efficiency upgrade, improved logging,
 		SpaSM support, relabeling of functions.
 		INFO: breaks backwards compatibility for some fcuntions.
 		- 11.11.2019.

-v0.01 - pyCICY toolkit made available - 29.5.2019.
+v0.1 - pyCICY toolkit made available - 29.5.2019.

 ## Quickstart